For today’s dehydrator project, we are going to dehydrate hash browns.

 There isn’t much to do in terms of preparing the frozen hash browns for dehydration.
 However, the Ore-Ida brand product label indicates that they should be cooked thoroughly.

 Our Dehydrator Chef recipes mainly involve reheating and hydrating cooked ingredients.
-So we will want to mostly cook the shredded potatoes, but not fully cook them to tenderness.
+So we will want to mostly cook the shredded potatoes, but not fully cook them.

 To begin, open the bag and place a couple of handfuls of the frozen hash browns in the steamer basket, breaking apart any large clumps.
-After around 1 or 2 minutes when the hash browns pass the tenderness test, remove the steamer basket and submerge it in the ice bath to halt the cooking.
+After steaming for one or two minutes, when the hash browns pass the tenderness taste test, remove the steamer basket and submerge it in the ice bath to halt the cooking.
 Avoid steaming them for too long, as they may become fully cooked and turn mushy.

 Once they have been in the ice bath, transfer the contents of the steamer basket into a colander to allow any excess water to drain.

 Step 2.
-Preparing the Dehydrator for Dehydrating Frozen Hash Browns
+Preparing the Dehydrator to Dehydrate Frozen Hash Browns

-One 30-ounce bag of frozen hash browns will fill 2 or 3 of my round Nesco FD-75A dehydrator trays with the removable mesh screen inserts.
+One 30-ounce bag of frozen hash browns will fill two to three of my Nesco 13.5-inch round dehydrator trays with removable mesh screen inserts.

-To ensure even drying, spread the drained hash browns in a thin and consistent layer on the removable mesh screen inserts or the removable fruit roll sheets.
-Using either will work fine.
+To ensure even drying, spread the drained hash browns in a thin and consistent layer on the removable mesh screen inserts.
 It’s important to avoid creating any clumps of hash browns, as this can lead to case hardening and uneven drying.

-The Nesco FD-75A food dehydrator tray has close to 119 square inches or .8 square feet of surface area for drying.
+The Nesco 13.5-inch round food dehydrator tray has close to 119 square inches or .8 square feet of surface area for drying.

 Step 3.
 Dehydrating the Frozen Hash Brown Potatoes